Skip to main content

 Launching a new series of NCCRs

-The process of launching a new series of NCCRs begins with an open call for proposals by the Swiss National Science Foundation (SNSF).
+The process of launching a new series of NCCRs begins when SERI gives a mandate to the Swiss National Science Foundation (SNSF) to issue an open call for proposals.
 All researchers in Switzerland can submit proposals.
-These are scientifically evaluated in a two-stage process and then reviewed by SERI in relation to research and higher education policy.
-The decision to launch the programme is made by the head of the Federal Department of Economic Affairs, Education and Research (EAER).
+These are scientifically evaluated in a two-stage process and the SNSF shortlists the various proposals on this basis.

 Facts and figures